dalong0514/readnotes/20200201读书笔记/2020080PHP-and-MySQL-Web-R01.md

 Some of PHP’s Strengths.
 Some of PHP’s main competitors are Python, Ruby (on Rails or otherwise), Node.js, Perl, Microsoft .NET, and Java.
 In comparison to these products, PHP has many strengths, including the following: 1) Performance.
 PHP is very fast.
 2) Scalability.
 You can effectively and cheaply implement horizontal scaling with large numbers of commodity servers.
 3) Database Integration.
 PHP has native connections available to many database systems.
 4) Built-in Libraries.
 Because PHP was designed for use on the Web, it has many built-in functions for performing many useful web-related tasks.
 You can generate images on the fly, connect to web services and other network services, parse XML, send email, work with cookies, and generate PDF documents, all with just a few lines of code.
 5) Cost.
 PHP is free.
 6) Ease of Learning PHP.
 The syntax of PHP is based on other programming languages, primarily C and Perl.
 7) Object-Oriented Support.
 8) Portability.
 PHP is available for many different operating systems.
 9) Flexibility of Development Approach.
 PHP allows you to implement simple tasks simply, and equally easily adapts to implementing large applications using a framework based on design patterns such as Model-View-Controller (MVC).
 10) Source Code.
 11) Availability of Support and Documentation.

-1『由于是针对 web 开发的语言，它内置的很多函数跟 web 相关，所以做这些任务就很方便，比如生成图片、连接网络服务、解析 XML、发送邮件、cookies 相关、生成 pdf 等。』
+1『由于是针对 web 开发的语言，它内置的很多函数跟 web 相关，所以做这些任务就很方便，比如生成图片、连接网络服务、解析 XML、发送邮件、cookies 相关、生成 pdf 等；laravel 框架就是基于 MVC 的。』

 Key Features of PHP 7.
 In December 2015, the long-awaited PHP 7 release was made available to the public.
 As mentioned in this introduction, the book covers both PHP 5.6 and PHP 7, which might lead you to ask「what happened to PHP 6?」The short answer is: there is no PHP 6 and never was for the general public.
 There was a development effort around a codebase that was referred to as「PHP 6」but it never came to fruition; there were many ambitious plans and subsequent complications that made it difficult for the team to continue to pursue.
 PHP 7 is not PHP 6 and doesn’t include the features and code from that development effort; PHP 7 is its own release with its own focus — specifically a focus on performance.

 Under the hood, PHP 7 includes a refactor of the Zend Engine that powers it, which resulted in a significant performance boost to many web applications — sometimes upwards of 100%!
 While increased performance and decreased memory use were key to the release of PHP 7, so was backward-compatibility.
 In fact, relatively few backward-incompatible language changes were introduced.
 These are discussed contextually throughout this book so that the chapters remain usable with PHP 5.6 or PHP 7, as widespread adoption of PHP 7 has not yet occurred by commercial web-hosting providers.

-1『PHP6 没有实现，直接从 5.6 升级到了 7，7 对网页服务的性能提升很大。』
+1『 PHP6 没有实现，直接从 5.6 升级到了 7，7 对网页服务的性能提升很大。』

 Some of MySQL’s Strengths.
 MySQL’s main competitors in the relational database space are PostgreSQL, Microsoft SQL Server, and Oracle.
 There is also a growing trend in the web application world toward use of NoSQL/non-relational databases such as MongoDB.
 Let’s take a look at why MySQL is still a good choice in many cases.
 MySQL has many strengths, including the following: 1) Performance.
 MySQL is undeniably fast.
 2) Low Cost.
 3) Ease of Use.
 4) Portability.
 5) Source Code.
 6) Availability of Support.
 Not all open-source products have a parent company offering support, training, consulting, and certification, but you can get all of these benefits from Oracle.